Appkit SDK 4.5.0 Release NotesSubscribe

 Upgrading to this version

-The following are improvements in this release.
+No new features are included in this release.

 Role-based authorisation now supports multiple roles